israfiel-a/stt/Lore/Divinity.md

             - Dismael:
             - Abbas:
         - Lekan:
+        - Illad: had a ship...? of some variety (see b1 prologue)
         - Miel: died in the first conflict against the Deepest Ones
     - Ibrahin: The largest physically among the Deepest Ones, though this is a voluntarily kept title due to all conscious pieces of Divinity being able to change into whatever shape they wish.
 He is manifest as a huge black snake, with eyes that glow bright green.
 He was direly wounded by the Serpentslayer, a fourth-generation pieces of Divinity.
     - Asmael: Usually manifest as a half-fish-half-man figure, Asmael typically takes the role of advisor amongst the Deepest Ones.